Skip to main content

 The only way to determine whether you need braces or not is to visit a certified specialist in orthodontics and dentofacial orthopedics.
 Our San Diego orthodontist Dr. Matthew Durschlag has the training and expertise to diagnose all types of irregularities of the teeth and jaw that would benefit from braces.
 Schedule a free braces consultation with him today!

-How much do braces cost?
+How much do braces cost in San Diego, CA?

 Your braces cost is determined by the complexity of your case and the appliance you choose.
 In an effort to make our San Diego braces affordable for everyone, we accept most PPO insurances and offer a range of payment plans, including no-interest financing options.